codoworks/go-boilerplate/README.md

 	return db.Model(model).Where("ID=?", id).Delete(&model).Error
 }
 ```
-Feel free to copy the above code and replace the name `Cat` to get started.
+Copy the code above and replace the name `Cat` to get started.
 </details>

 <details>
 <summary><b>Forms</b></summary>

-Forms are data contracts that are used to send responses to clients and receive/bind user input.
+Forms are data contracts that are used to send responses to clients and receive/ bind user input.

 Each model can have many forms to enable sending specific values with different endpoints.
-An example scenario would be having an admin with full access to all data in a record whereas a customer has access to a subset of that data.
+An example scenario would be having an admin with full access to all data in a record whereas a customer has access only to a subset of that data.

 Data validation is applied to fields in forms.
-Here's a sample form to get you started
+Here's a sample form to get you started.
 ```Go
 type CatForm struct {
 	FormBase